-ALREADY the owner of the transmitting plant of WBNO, New Or-leans, which he rents to the licensee, Coliseum Place Baptist Church, See, Collseum Fiace Baptist Church, James A. Noe has applied to the FCC for authority to purchase the station, a local fulltime outlet on 1420 kc.
-Mr. Noe, prominent oil man and former lieutenant-governor of Louisiana, would own 99% nor of Louisiana, would own 99% of the stock of WBNO Inc., which would take over the station.
-Though church-owned, the station has long operated as a commer-cial outlet.
+ALREADY the owner of the transmitting plant of WBNO, New Orleans, which he rents to the licensee, Coliseum Place Baptist Church, James A. Noe has applied to the FCC for authority to purchase the station, a local fulltime outlet on 1420 kc.
+Mr. Noe, prominent oil man and former lieutenant-governor of Louisiana, would own 99% of the stock of WBNO Inc., which would take over the station.
+Though church-owned, the station has long operated as a commercial outlet.

 A LATE model RCA console receiving set was presented to the National Press Club in Washington recently by Frank Mullen, RCA public relations director, bearing a plate inscribed "in appreciation of its contribution to the success of the first allelectron television demonstration" held in the Press Club Jan.
 27-Feb.
-3.

-Thornwald Lease Voided.
-Jordan New WRR Head

-CHARLES B. JORDAN, for the last 11 years with WRR, Dallas, and since 1933 its assistant general manager, on April 1 became acting manager of the municipally-owned but commercially-operated station following the voiding of the City of Dallas' management contract with John Thorwald.
-Mr. Thor-wald's future plans were not dis-closed.
+3. Thornwald Lease Voided, Jordan New WRR Head CHARLES B. JORDAN, for the last 11 years with WRR, Dallas, and since 1933 its assistant general manager, on April 1 became acting manager, of the municipally-owned but commercially-operated station following the voiding of the City of Dallas' management contract with John Thorwald.
+Mr. Thorwald's future plans were not disclosed.
 No other staff changes were reported.

-With Mr. Thorwald's resignation, the operation of the station, a 500-watt outlet on 1280 kc., became a department of the city government under its three-man Radio Commisunder its three-man Radio Commission.
+With Mr. Thorwald's resignation, the operation of the station, a 500watt outlet on 1280 kc., became a department of the city government under its three-man Radio Commission.
 The Thorwald contract was to have run until July 1, 1940, but differences arose which led the City Council to pass an emergency resolution invalidating it.
 After litigation in which the Council's action was upheld, the claims and counterclaims over Mr. Thorwald's management lease arrangement were adjusted.

-Kaltenborn Will Start From Fair for Pure Oil

-WHEN Pure Oil Co., Chicago, starts H. V. Kaltenborn in a twiceweekly series on 42 CBS stations, the first broadcast will be aired from the New York World's Fair on April 30, the opening day of the Fair.
-The 52-week series will be broadcast on Sunday and Tuesday evenings, 10:30-10:45, under the widely known title Kaltenborn Edits the News.
+Kaltenborn Will Start From Fair for Pure Oil WHEN Pure Oil Co., Chicago, starts H. V. Kaltenborn in a twiceweekly series on 42 CBS stations, the first broadcast will be aired from the New York World's Fair on April 30, the opening day of the Fair.
+The 52-week series will be broadcast on Sunday and Tuesday evenings, 10:30-10:45, under the widely k nown title Kaltenborn Edits the News.

-Prominent among many merchandising schemes used in conjunction with the CBS series will be up-to-the-minute maps of Europe, distributed at Pure 0il filling stations.
+Prominent among many merchandising schemes used in conjunction with the CBS series will be up-tothe-minute maps of Europe, distributed at Pure Oil filling stations.
 The maps will be called Kaltenborn's Map of Europe, will feature air distances, armaments, racial groupings, vital statistics.
-Leo Bur-nett Co., Chicago, handles the ac-
+Leo Burnett Co., Chicago, handles the account.